microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ##### Proxy

 If the agent's proxy information is available, the task will set the `HTTP_PROXY` variables as appropriate.
+We should also take the list of regexes that represent hosts that should be bypassed, check each regex against the prefix of the organization and against any provided  service connection URLs, and add any matches to `NO_PROXY`.

 #### Examples